Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Usage-based insurance programs monitor driving habits through smartphone apps and reward safe behaviors with discounts up to 30%:

-These programs track metrics like hard braking, rapid acceleration, night driving, and phone use while driving.
-Teens who demonstrate consistently safe habits can earn significant ongoing discounts.
+These programs track metrics like hard braking, rapid acceleration, night driving, and phone use.
+Teens who demonstrate consistently safe habits can earn significant ongoing discounts — and parents can monitor progress in real time.

 Additional Money-Saving Discounts